 Big Picture Causes of Depression

 The respondents were asked to determine various big picture etiologies of their depression from several different categories.
 These results are below.
-Unsurprisingly, the number one cause was their job.
+It turns out that the number one cause was their job.

 Interestingly, the number 2 cause was finances.

-Given that the purpose of this website is to help combat burnout through the tools taught by financial independence, this didn’t surprise me… but it was nice to see the thought validated in a survey.
+Given that the purpose of this website is to help combat burnout through financial independence, this didn’t surprise me… but it was nice to see the thought validated in a survey.

 Causes of Burnout and Ways to Reduce It